Robbie025/ComplexMethod/docs/source/Work.rst

 	More information comming soon ....

         This code is part of the *TMKT48 - Design Optimization* given at the Division of Machine Design, Linköping University, Sweden.
+Documentation can also be found in the souce files.